crocs-muni/usable-cert-validation/_guides/gnutls_ocsp.md

 **Summary of this guide:**

 1. Retrieve the server's certificate chain
-   - from the certificate chain, we can parse any certificate we want to verify with its issuer's certificate.
+   - From the certificate chain, we can parse any certificate we want to verify with its issuer's certificate.
 2. Verify each certificate in the certificate chain
-   - OCSP verification should be performed on all certificates present in the certificate chain (except the root one)
+   - OCSP verification should be performed on all certificates present in the certificate chain (except the root one).
-3. Extract the URL Address of the OCSP Responder
+3. Extract the URL address of the OCSP Responder
-   - extract the URL address of the OCSP Responder from the certificate's extension called 'authority information access'.
+   - Extract the URL address of the OCSP Responder from the certificate's extension called _authority information access_.
 4. Generate the OCSP Request
-   - in the OCSP request, we will include certificates whose revocation status we are interested in
+   - In the OCSP request, we will include certificates for which the revocation status is needed.
-   - also, a nonce extension should be added to the OCSP request as a protection against replay attacks
+   - Furthermore, a nonce extension should be added to the OCSP request as protection against replay attacks.
 5. Send the OCSP Request and retrieve the OCSP Response
-   - cURL library is used for sending the OCSP Request to the specified URL (from the previous steps)
+   - cURL library is used for sending the OCSP Request to the specified URL (from the previous steps).
-   - the OCSP response is immediately retrieved
+   - The OCSP response is immediately retrieved.
 6. Verify the status and signature of the OCSP Response
 7. Extract the revocation status from the OCSP Response
-   - if signature verification of the OCSP response from the previous step has successfully passed, we can extract the revocation status of the certificates we have included into the OCSP request
+   - If signature verification of the OCSP response from the previous step has successfully passed, we can extract the revocation status of the certificates we have included in the OCSP request.
 8. Deinitialize

 The only prerequisite for this guide is that the `gnutls_session_t session` variable has already been initialized.
 This session variable represents the current TLS session, which could have already been established, or the session is currently in the TLS handshake phase.
 For more information, see our [guide](/guides/gnutls) on how to initiate a secure TLS connection.